-If you suspect that your dog is hunting, you’ll need to be able to keep animals who burrow out of your backyard.
+If you suspect that your dog is hunting, you’ll need to be able to keep animals that burrow out of your backyard.
 Please don’t make use of any poisonous substance to kill them, as it can be dangerous to pets.

 It is possible to try a capsicum blend to ward away the rodents that are always a menace.
 This can keep them from your garden and reduce your dog’s digging habits.

 It is also possible to use the chain-link fence or lay chicken wire at about six inches along the perimeter to stop the dogs from entering.

 5. Salute the Good and Ignore the Bad:

 If your dog seems to be digging to make you attentive to him, then it is possible to spend more time with him.
 It would help if you also took your dog for a walk at least two times a day.